jetbrains-academy/algo-challenges-in-kotlin/Queries and Incremental Updates/Range Sum Queries/task_template.md

     <img src="../../images/range_sum_queries.png">
 </div>

-Implement an interface that allows one to compute the sum of any subrange of a given integer sequence.
+Implement a class that allows one to compute the sum of any subrange of a given integer sequence.

 For an integer sequence $a_0, \dotsc, a_{n-1}$ and indices